 Magnetism has been fundamental for travelling and exploring our planet, with the Earth’s magnetic field guiding birds, bees and compass needles.

-Furthermore, the effect of the Earth’s magnetic field on charged particles from the Sun has both shielded us from their harmful affects and entranced us with the beautiful aurorae lighting up the northern and southern polar skies.
+Furthermore, the effect of the Earth’s magnetic field on charged particles from the Sun has both shielded us from their harmful effects and entranced us with the beautiful aurorae lighting up the northern and southern polar skies.

-Through decades of astrophysical research we have established that magnetism is ubiquitous in our Universe, with interstellar gas, planets, stars and galaxies all showing the presence of magnetic fields.
+Through decades of astrophysical research, we have established that magnetism is ubiquitous in our Universe, with interstellar gas, planets, stars and galaxies all showing the presence of magnetic fields.
 Generating magnetic fields on such large physical scales cannot be achieved through permanent magnets like those found in school science kits, but instead requires huge densities, volumes or motions of electrically charged material, such as the gas that pervades the Milky Way or the outflows of material from the energetic centres of galaxies.

 The challenge and opportunities with magnetism